1. Executive Summary

 3. Purpose of this Statement

-3.1 The purpose of this Statement is to explain what Personal Data we Process and how and why we Process it.
+3.1 The purpose of this Statement is to explain what Personal Data we Process and how and why we Process it where you engage with the SBCI, whether as a customer, business partner, job candidate or generally as a member of the public.
 In addition, this Statement outlines our duties and responsibilities regarding the protection of such Personal Data and the rights of Data Subjects in that respect.
+Information on our website-related Processing activities is available in the SBCI Website Privacy and Cookies Policy.

-3.3 In addition, in order to meet our transparency obligations under Data Protection Law, we will incorporate this Statement by reference into various other points of data capture used by us (for example, via application forms).
+3.3 In addition, in order to meet our transparency obligations under Data Protection Law, we will incorporate this Data Protection Statement by reference into various points of data capture used by us such as application forms and/or surveys.

 4. The SBCI as a Data Controller